top of page

 • Developing physical skills.

-• Ensure staff give the same positive praise for children engaged in gun and superhero play as they do for children engaged in other activities
+• Ensure staff give the same positive praise for children engaged in gun and superhero play as they do for children engaged in other activities, while reinforcing positive behaviours such as cooperation, kindness and respect

-• Engage with children and agree rules for gun and superhero play so everybody can play safely
+• Engage with children and agree rules for gun and superhero play so everybody can play safely, including rules such as no physical contact, no aiming at faces, and stopping play immediately if someone is upset

-• Allocate an agreed zone for this type of play so children who do not want to get involved can play undisturbed
+• Allocate an agreed zone for this type of play so children who do not want to get involved can play undisturbed, supporting children’s right to choose and feel safe

 • Include action figures and capes (squares of material) in our continuous provision.
-Ask parents for donations of unwanted superhero costumes
+Ask parents for donations of unwanted superhero costumes, ensuring all resources are safe, non-realistic and appropriate for the age group

-• Talk about conflict resolution (age and stage appropriate) and different solutions for solving conflicts
+• Talk about conflict resolution (age and stage appropriate) and different solutions for solving conflicts, helping children learn non-violent ways to manage disagreements

-• Be sensitive to the needs of children and families who may have experienced trauma, seeking the support of external professionals if required.
+• Be sensitive to the needs of children and families who may have experienced trauma, modifying or limiting this type of play where necessary, seeking the support of external professionals if required.